awsdocs/nice-dcv-admin-guide/doc_source/manage-disconnect.md

 # Disconnecting Idle Clients<a name="manage-disconnect"></a>

-You can configure NICE DCV to disconnect idle clients who have not sent any keyboard or pointer input to the NICE DCV server for a specified period\.
+You can configure NICE DCV to disconnect idle clients that have not sent any keyboard or pointer input to the NICE DCV server for a specified period\.
 By default, the NICE DCV server disconnects NICE DCV clients that have been idle for a period of 60 minutes\.

 You can also configure the NICE DCV server to send a notification to idle clients to inform them that their session is about to disconnect\.
 Timeout notifications are supported only with NICE DCV servers and clients version 2017\.4 and later\.